-Click on the Edit button.

-Start the recording by clicking on the Play button, and listen to as much as you can remember.
-Stop the audio or video recording.
+- Click on the Edit button. - Start playback of the multimedia file, and listen to as much as you can remember.
+Pause the audio or video recording.

-Start typing the transcript in the space on the right-hand side.
+- Start typing the transcript in the space on the right-hand side. - Repeat.

-Repeat.

 Click on the Save button in the edit toolbar from time to time.
 When you close the edit mode without saving, ATLAS.ti will remind you.